satellite-image-deep-learning/techniques/README.md

 - [AI-for-Good-Tutorial-2026](https://github.com/embed2scale/AI-for-Good-Tutorial-2026) -> introduces embedding workflows for Earth Observation using TerraTorch and NeuCo-Bench

+- [GeoPool](https://github.com/isaaccorley/geopool) -> From Pixels to Patches — Pooling Strategies for Earth Embeddings

+- [RS-Embed](https://github.com/cybergis/rs-embed) -> A single line of code to get embeddings from Any Remote Sensing Foundation Model (RSFM) for Any Place and Any Time

 #
 ## Anomaly detection
 Anomaly detection refers to the process of identifying unusual patterns or outliers in satellite or aerial images that do not conform to expected norms.
 This is crucial in applications such as environmental monitoring, defense surveillance, and urban planning.
 Machine learning algorithms, particularly unsupervised learning methods, are used to analyze vast amounts of remote sensing data efficiently.
 These algorithms learn the typical patterns and variations in the data, allowing them to flag anomalies such as unexpected land cover changes, illegal deforestation, or unusual maritime activities.
 The detection of these anomalies can provide valuable insights for timely decision-making and intervention in various fields.